spacecloud-io/space-docs/content/security/security-rules/conditional-access/matching-request-and-claims.md

 ### Using variables

-Things that are unique to each request are avialble in the form of variables to the security rules.
+Things that are unique to each request are available in the form of variables to the security rules.

 For instance, the `args.auth` variable contains the JWT claims of the request.
 So if your JWT token has a claim called `id`, you can refer to it as `args.auth.id`.